gradle/maven-build-scan-quickstart/README.md

 ## Learn more

-Read the [Gradle Enterprise Maven Extension User Manual][manual] to learn more about the Build Scan™ service of Gradle Enterprise, build caching and the Gradle Enterprise Maven Extension.
+Read the [Gradle Enterprise Maven Extension User Manual][manual] to learn more about the Build Scan® service of Gradle Enterprise, build caching and the Gradle Enterprise Maven Extension.

 ## Need help?